slerman12/Help-me/7-Ongoing.md

 If they find this too pedantic, then they should endure six years of trauma and get terminated by torturers for far less justification.

-They can’t even use “just doing their jobs” as an excuse for these events, since they aren’t, at least according to their own policy.
+They can’t even use “just doing their jobs” as an excuse for these events, since they aren’t, even provably by their own policy.

 I wrote in the email, "Also, Michael, why does a six-month review make-up have so much weight when I had to report to two labs every action I took every week for the last 3 years?"
 Seems somewhat pedantic, oh but it's policy.
 And policy is policy.
 Right?